deirdreobyrne/LunarPhase/README.md

 # Lunar Phases

-## Work in progress

-This is a work in progress, in that fourier analysis shows a stubborn component in or around the frequency of "d".
-I intend to do another run (maybe 1,500 years at a frequency of 1 day) to try and resolve the issue.

 ## tl;dr - the algorithm

 An algorithm for calculating the phase of the moon between 1900 and 2149 is presented below.